jviszlai/swiper/artifact/README.md

 `pyproject.toml` file).

 ## Generating plots
+*Note: run all scripts from the base directory of the repository, not from within `artifacts/`.*

 Plots can be generated using either the provided data or re-generated data by running `python artifact/run_analysis.py`.
 This will generate all data-related figures that appear in the paper.
 This involves reading pre-generated data from